top of page

 FOR EVERY NINE PEOPLE EXECUTED IN THE US, ONE PERSON HAS BEEN EXONERATED AND FREED FROM DEATH ROW.

 Although the death penalty is still used nationally as punishment for unforgivable crimes, opposition occurs.
 Many argue that capital punishment is immoral, and can lead to the deaths of innocent people.
-As time progresses, the death penalty is being reformed in order to ensure a more painless and humane death, and also increase the amount of exoneration
+As time progresses, the death penalty is being reformed in order to ensure a more painless and humane death, and also increase the amount of exoneration.

 Prisoners throughout the US have been wrongfully sentenced to death.
 Fortunately, several states have exonerated those on death row whom they deem "innocent" of all charges.